dcsch/typecast/README.md

 # Typecast

-[Typecast](http://dcsch.github.io/typecast/) is a font development environment for OpenType font technology.
+[Typecast](http://dcsch.github.io/typecast/) is a Java library for the handling of OpenType fonts.
-Developments include:

-* An outline editor for both TrueType and PostScript (CFF) outlines
-* TrueType hinting engine
-* PostScript hinting engine
-* Hinting debuggers
-* Font conversion utilities
-* Font handling libraries for use in wider application development

-Parts of the Typecast libraries are used in the Apache Batik project, for conversion from TrueType to SVG fonts.

 ## File Formats